 A. A service animal, as defined by the Americans with Disabilities Act, is any dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-The work or tasks must be directly related to the individual's disability.
-The potential crime-deterrent effects of an animal's presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.
+The work or tasks must be related to the individual's disability.
+The potential crime-deterrent effects of an animal's presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for this definition.

-- B. In limited circumstances, miniature horses may qualify as service animals. - C. A service animal in training has the same rights as a fully trained service animal when accompanied by a trainer.
-The animal wears a collar and leash, harness, or cape that identifies the animal as a service animal in training.
+- B. In limited circumstances, miniature horses may qualify as service animals. - C. When accompanied by a trainer, a service animal in training has the same rights as a fully trained service animal.
+The animal wears a collar and leash, harness, or cape that identifies it as a service animal in training.
 Trainers must provide prior documentation to Accessibility Services demonstrating that the animal is a service animal in training and must adhere to the responsibilities outlined in this policy.